*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 Fascinating.

-And so, do you know the actual name of the area in Turkey where this chimera and where you did your ceremony, do you know the name of that area?
+And so do you know the actual name of the area in Turkey where this chimera and where you did your ceremony?

 Tirali.

-It's on Mount Olympus, isn't it?
+Olympus, isn't it?

-It's on Mount Olympus near, that's right, you said.
+It's on Mount Olympus near that's right.

 Jirali.

-On the lofts.
+On the Loves.

 Yes.

-But I'm planning to take a group back to Turkey.
+Because I do plan to take a group back to Turkey.

 There are many things to see there, including, you know, those really bizarre cave, that cave system that is, I forget the name of it.

-It's, anyway, it's a famous site.
+It's anyway, it's a famous site.

-And then there are other, I don't know if you are aware, both of you, and either one of you can reply to this, but there's a huge amount of reptilian sort of inscriptions and drawings and carvings and all over on temples around the world, even gargoyles on churches and so and so, but also in the Middle East specifically a great deal of that symbolism.
+And there are other, I don't know if you're aware, both of you and either one of you can reply to this, but there's a huge amount of reptilian sort of inscriptions and drawings and carvings and all over on temples around the world, even gargoyles on churches and so on.

 And this woman is actually an expert on that symbolism, and she takes tours around Turkey.